se-edu/se-book/testCaseDesign/combiningTestInputs/heuristicInvalid/text.md

   <include src="../heuristicValid/text.md#heuristic-valid-test-case" />
 </modal>

-After running these test cases can you be sure that the error message “invalid price” is shown for negative prices?
+After running these test cases, can you be sure that the error message “invalid price” is shown for negative prices?
 * Answer: No.
 * Reason: `-1` -- the only input that is a negative price -– is in a test case that produces the error message “invalid fruit”.

-In this case a useful heuristic to apply is **no more than one invalid input in a test case**.
+In this case, a useful heuristic to apply is **no more than one invalid input in a test case**.
 After applying that, you get the following test cases.

 <box>